FAQs About Mindfulness Meditation

 I’ve never meditated.
 Will the Mindfulness Meditation drop-in sessions help me learn how to practice?

-The best way to start a mindfulness practice is through an 8-week Mindfulness Based Stress Management course.
+The best way to start a mindfulness practice is through an 8-week Mindfulness Based Stress Management course, or a 4-week intro course.
 But for anyone unable to commit to this fairly rigorous course, weekly drop-in sessions provide an opportunity to learn the basics of mindfulness and to connect with other people on the path.
 People who have already taken the 8-week program participate in these sessions, creating a mix of beginner and more experienced practitioners.

 I haven’t taken a class since school and I feel nervous and shy.
 What if I don’t know what to do?